-This document presents in details the final state of Benchmark Simulation Model no. 2 (BSM2).
+This document presents, in details, the final version of Benchmark Simulation Model no. 2 (BSM2).
 The model equations to be implemented for the proposed layout, the procedure to test the implementation and the performance criteria to be used are described, as well as the sensors and control handles.
-Further explanations concerning the reasoning which ended up with the choices made can be found in the Corresponding Technical Reports.
-Furthermore supplementary informations are given in the documents accompanying the software.
+Explanations surrounding the choices made can be found in the corresponding Technical Reports and more information is given in the documents accompanying the software.

-Copyright © 2018 Jens Alex, Lorenzo Benedetti, John Copp, Krist V. Gernaey, Ulf Jeppsson, Ingmar Nopens, Marie-Noëlle Pons, Jean-Philippe Steyer and Peter Vanrolleghem
+Copyright © 2008 Jens Alex, Lorenzo Benedetti, John Copp, Krist V. Gernaey, Ulf Jeppsson, Ingmar Nopens, Marie-Noëlle Pons, Jean-Philippe Steyer and Peter Vanrolleghem